teambit/docs/docs/aspects/teambit.react/react/react.docs.md

 #### `overrideBuildPipe(tasks: BuildTask[]): EnvTransformer`

-This method receives an array of Bit tasks.
-It overrides the build pipeline of a component (initiated either on a `bit tag` or `bit build` command).
+This method receives an array of build tasks.
+It merges the provided tasks with the environment's default build pipeline (initiated either on a `bit tag` or `bit build` command).

 ```ts
 // ...